Skip to Main Content

 Stretch your production budget further with the KOFIC location incentive at up to 25%, qualifying spend rules, and how Korea compares to Japan, Thailand and China

-For most international producers eyeing Asia, the conversation about where to shoot keeps coming back to one number: how much of your spend you can recover through a film tax incentive.
+For most global producers eyeing Asia, the conversation about where to shoot keeps coming back to one number: how much of your spend you can recover through a film tax incentive.
 Korea sits in an unusual position in the regional landscape.
-Japan offers no national rebate at all, China runs no formal cash-back program, and Thailand pays out 15-20% on qualifying spend with project-by-project negotiation.
-Korea, through the KOFIC (Korean Film Council) Location Incentive, offers up to a 25% cash rebate on qualifying Korean spend with a clear minimum threshold around KRW 200 million (roughly USD 150,000) and a documented application path that international producers can plan against.
-This guide is written producer-to-producer: what the KOFIC location incentive actually pays back, what counts as qualifying Korean spend, how the application timeline lines up with your shoot dates, the distinction between KOFIC and the Seoul Film Commission, and how the Korean cash rebate compares to Japan, Thailand and China for inbound productions.
-Incentive parameters move — every figure here should be reconfirmed with KOFIC and your Korean production accountant before you lock the budget.
+Japan gives no national rebates at all, China runs no formal cash-back program, and Thailand pays out 15-20% on qualifying spend with project-by-project deal-making.
+Korea, through the KOFIC (Korean Film Council) Location Incentive, gives up to a 25% cash rebates on qualifying Korean spend with a clear minimum threshold around KRW 200 million (roughly USD 150,000) and a logged application path that global producers can plan against.
+This guide is written producer-to-producer: what the KOFIC location incentive actually pays back, what counts as qualifying Korean spend, how the application timeline lines up with your shoot dates, the distinction between KOFIC and the Seoul Film Commission, and how the Korean cash rebates compares to Japan, Thailand and China for inbound shoots.
+Incentive parameters move — each figure here should be reconfirmed with KOFIC and your Korean production accountant before you lock the budget.

 As Fixers in Korea, we bring local expertise to international productions filming in South Korea.
 Our team's deep knowledge of local regulations, crew networks, and production infrastructure ensures your project runs smoothly from pre-production through delivery.